lukejamesk/iracing-setup-downloader/README.md

 # P1Doks Downloader

 A Windows desktop application for downloading and managing P1Doks setups for iRacing.
-Built with Electron and React, providing both a graphical user interface and command-line interface.
+Built with Electron and React, providing a modern graphical user interface.

+**⚠️ Electron App**: The desktop application currently only works on Windows 10/11.
+However, the CLI works cross-platform on Windows, Linux, and macOS.

 ## Packages

-- **@p1doks-downloader/core** - Core downloader functionality
+- **@p1doks-downloader/p1doks-download** - Core downloader functionality
-- **@p1doks-downloader/cli** - Command-line interface
+- **@p1doks-downloader/cli** - Cross-platform command-line interface
-- **@p1doks-downloader/electron** - Windows desktop application with integrated React UI
+- **@p1doks-downloader/electron** - Windows desktop application with integrated React UI (primary interface)

 ## Getting Started

 ### Prerequisites

-- **Windows 10/11** (required)
+- **Windows 10/11** (required for Electron desktop app)
-- Node.js 18+
-- npm 8+
+- **Node.js 18+** (required for all interfaces)
+- **npm 8+** (required for all interfaces)
+- **Cross-platform support**: CLI works on Windows, Linux, and macOS

 ### Installation